- Enhanced clinical expertise

 It is possible for DNP students to begin coursework during the Fall, Spring, or Summer semester.
 Applications need to be received so they can be processed and completed within the TWU system before the semester begins.
 Please allow 6 to 8 weeks prior to the semester start for submission and processing of your application.

 TWU Graduate School application includes submission of the required application form, all transcripts, and scores from the Graduate Record Exam or the Miller's Analogies Test.
-The DNP admission packet includes the applicant's curriculum vitae, two letters of recommendation, and an essay describing the appliant's professional goals.
+The DNP admission packet includes the applicant's curriculum vitae, two letters of recommendation, and an essay describing the applicant's professional goals.

-Dr. Peggy Mancuso, DNP Coordinator (Dallas Center)
+Dr. Lois O'Quin, Interim Coordinator (Dallas Center)